mantidproject/mantid/docs/source/algorithms/Fit-v1.rst

 ----------------------------------------

 The `scipy.optimize.curve_fit` function is a commonly used optimiser for fitting models to data.
-By default the `curve_fit` scaled the covariance matrix from the fit by the reduced chi-squared - this is equivalent to scaling the errorbars on the data points such that the reduced chi-squared is unity (the expectation value for a "good" fit).
-This can be useful if a fit is performed with unit weights or the weights are only relative.
-However for absolute weights (such as those calculated from the error on the counts using Poisson statistics) this is not valid.
+By default `curve_fit` scales the covariance matrix from the fit by the reduced chi-squared statistic - this is equivalent to scaling the errorbars on the data points such that the reduced chi-squared is unity (the expectation value for a "good" fit).
+This can be desirable if a fit is performed with unit weights or the weights are only to be interpreted as relative.

-This leads to a discrepancy in the uncertainty on the best fit parameters and the confidence bounds on the fitted curve between the default behaviour of `curve_fit` and the mantid `Fit` algorithm (which does not scale the covariance matrix since v6.3).
+In mantid the weights are typically calculated from the error on a number of counts using Poisson statistics and should be interpreted as absolute.
+Therefore, the mantid `Fit` algorithm does not scale the covariance matrix by the reduced chi-squared (since v6.3).
 The scaling of the covariance matrix in `curve_fit` is governed by the `absolute_sigma` parameter (by default `absolute_sigma = False`).
-Here we show that the mantid `Fit` algorithm and `curve_fit` give the same results when `absolute_sigma=True`.
+Here we show that the mantid `Fit` algorithm and `curve_fit` give the same result when `absolute_sigma=True`.

 .. code-block:: python